aloy5555/how-to-setup-controls/README.md

    - Configure GIMX to accept controller inputs over a network socket and relay them to the PS2.

 2. **Run the GIMX Input Server**:
-   - Start GIMX in server mode to listen for inputs from the laptop in Japan.
+   - Start GIMX in server mode to listen for inputs from the laptop.
    - Ensure that the PS2 responds to the relayed inputs locally.

 ---